My shopping cart

 With all of that in mind, a Benchmade is always a welcome blade in the hand.
 The lineup they have has a model for nearly everyone, and makes for a great beginner's knife, assuming the price point is right.

-Due to the shear quality, grabbing a used Benchmade is always a great idea as well.
+Due to the sheer quality, grabbing a used Benchmade is always a great idea as well.
 In many cases, picking up a used model for 50% off of retail is possible in Knife forums or on Ebay.
 It doesn't always have to be costly to start with great quality!

 Leave it to Columbia River Knife and Tool to deliver a consistent, quality, cost effective knife that you can pretty much find anywhere.
 In my mind, CRKT may be Kershaw's biggest low to mid budget competitor, for many of the reasons that Kershaw is so popular.